 What Is A Good Credit Score?

 Your credit score is a big factor in your financial life.
 But what's the difference between a good and bad score?
 And how is this score calculated?
-Here are 6 things everyone needs to know.
+Here are the most important things everyone should know.

 A credit score is a three-digit number based on a complex compilation of your financial history credit report that follows you throughout your life.